gaborbernat/bernat-tech/content/posts/pytexas-2026/index.md

 pressure** (a term he credits to J.B.
 Rainsberger's talk [*Integrated Tests Are a Scam*](https://blog.thecodewhisperer.com/permalink/integrated-tests-are-a-scam)): forces that change your code unintentionally, like tooling choices, test scope, or organizational constraints.
-His thesis: ORMs, class-based validators, and enthusiastic LLM-generated pull requests are calcifying business logic into compromises it didn't choose, and the AI moment is sanding down the pain signals that used to make us notice.
+His thesis: ORMs, class-based validators, and LLM-generated pull requests are calcifying business logic into compromises it didn't choose — and with every implementation one prompt away, we have lost *"an important pain signal of bad design."*

 The opening provocation: *"The use of object-relational mapping in fast-paced related frameworks ruins your projects."*
 He walked it back in the next breath: [Django](https://www.djangoproject.com/),